jcavenue/Javascript-Reviewer/README.md

 # Javascript-Reviewer
-A dedicated repository in my personal learning notes in JavaScript
+A dedicated repository for my personal learning notes in JavaScript